Albetro/Cyber_Security/lets_advance/exfiltration/README.md

-exfiltration files, for educational purposes only
+exfiltration files for my lab use in my cyber journey, for educational purposes only